Focus on Environmental, Social and Governance Matters

 E. Spencer Abraham

-E. Spencer Abraham is an independent member of the Board of Directors and has served as a director of our company since May 2014.
+Spencer Abraham is an independent member of the Board of Directors and has served as a director of our company since May 2014.
 Since 2005, Secretary Abraham has served as the Chairman and Chief Executive Officer of The Abraham Group LLC, an international strategic consulting firm based in Washington, D.C.
-He represented the State of Michigan in the United States Senate prior to President George W. Bush selecting him as the tenth Secretary of Energy.
-During his tenure at the Energy Department from 2001 through January 2005, he developed policies and regulations to ensure the nation’s energy security, was responsible for the U.S. Strategic Petroleum Reserve, oversaw domestic oil and gas development policy, and developed relationships with international governments, including members of the Organization of the Petroleum Exporting Countries.
+He represented the State of Michigan in the United States Senate prior to being selected by President George W. Bush as the tenth U.S. Secretary of Energy.
+During his tenure at the Energy Department from 2001 through January 2005, he developed policies and regulations to ensure the nation's energy security, was responsible for the U.S. Strategic Petroleum Reserve, oversaw domestic oil and gas development policy, and developed relationships with international governments, including members of the Organization of the Petroleum Exporting Countries.
 Secretary Abraham serves as a director of PBF Energy Inc. (NYSE: PBF), where he is a member of its compensation and nominating and corporate governance committees; Uranium Energy Corp.
-(NYSE: UEC), where he is the Chairman of the Board; and NRG Energy, Inc. (NYSE: NRG), where he is a member of its compensation committee.
+(NYSE: UEC), where he is the Chairman of the Board; NRG Energy, Inc. (NYSE: NRG), where he is Chairman of its compensation committee; and Emissions Reduction Corp., where he serves as a director.
 Secretary Abraham previously served as a director of Occidental Petroleum Corporation (NYSE: OXY), as a director of GenOn Energy, Inc. and as a director and member of the nominating and corporate governance and compensation committees of ICx Technologies.
-He also previously served on the board of directors for C3 IoT.
-He is also a member of the board of trustees for the California Institute of Technology and is a senior advisor to Blank Rome Government Relations LLC.
+He also previously served on the board of directors for C3 IoT and was a member of the board of trustees for the California Institute of Technology.
+He is also a senior advisor to Blank Rome Government Relations LLC.
 Secretary Abraham holds a J.D. from Harvard Law School.

 James J. Bender

 James J. Bender is an independent member of our Board of Directors and has served as a director of our company since May 2013.
 Mr. Bender served as Senior Vice President Special Projects of WPX Energy, Inc. (NYSE: WPX) from May 2014 to July 2014.
 Previously, he served as the President and Chief Executive Officer of WPX Energy and as a member of the WPX Energy board of directors from December 2013 to May 2014 and was Senior Vice President and General Counsel of WPX Energy from April 2011 to December 2013.
 From December 2002 to December 2011, he served as General Counsel and Corporate Secretary of The Williams Companies Inc. and, from September 2005 to December 2011, he also served as General Counsel of Williams Partners GP LLC, the general partner of Williams Partners L.P.
 Mr. Bender served as the General Counsel of the general partner of Williams Pipeline Partners L.P., from 2007 until its merger with Williams Partners in August 2010.
 Mr. Bender has served as director of the general partner of Shell Midstream Partners, L.P.
-(NYSE: SHLX) since October 2014, where he is Chairman of the conflicts committee.
-Mr. Bender also serves on the senior advisory board of Orion Energy Partners.
+(NYSE: SHLX) from October 2014 to October 2022, where he was Chairman of the conflicts committee.
+Mr. Bender also serves on the senior advisory board of Orion Infrastructure Capital, a privately-held private equity firm.
 Mr. Bender served as director and Chairman of the board of directors for Apco Oil & Gas International Inc. (NASDAQ: APAGF), an affiliate of WPX Energy, Inc., from December 2013 to August 2014.
 Mr. Bender received a Bachelor’s degree in mathematics from St. Olaf College and a J.D. from the University of Minnesota Law School.

-William Greenberg is our President, Chief Executive Officer, Chief Investment Officer, and a member of our Board of Directors.
-Mr. Greenberg has served as President and Chief Executive Officer of Two Harbors since June 2020 and as a Director since September 2020, and was appointed to serve as our Chief Investment Officer in June 2021.
-He previously served as Co-Chief Investment Officer from January 2020 to June 2020 and as Co-Deputy Chief Investment Officer from June 2018 to January 2020.
+William Greenberg is our President and Chief Executive Officer and a member of our Board of Directors.
+Mr. Greenberg has served as President and Chief Executive Officer since June 2020, and as a director since September 2020.
+Mr. Greenberg previously served as our Chief Investment Officer from June 2020 to June 2021, Co-Chief Investment Officer from January 2020 to June 2020 and as Co-Deputy Chief Investment Officer from June 2018 to January 2020.
 Mr. Greenberg has over 25 years of experience managing portfolios of structured finance assets.
-Prior to serving as an investment professional for Two Harbors beginning in 2012, he was a Managing Director at UBS AG, holding various senior positions with responsibilities including managing the mortgage repurchase liability risk related to over $100 billion of RMBS and whole loans issued and/or sold by UBS.
-Mr. Greenberg was Co-Head of Trading within the SNB StabFund, including managing $40 billion of legacy RMBS, ABS, and CMBS securities and loans.
-Prior to joining UBS, Mr. Greenberg was a Managing Director at Natixis NA, where he co-managed portfolios of RMBS and Agency Mortgage Servicing Rights.
+Prior to joining Two Harbors in 2012, Mr. Greenberg was a Managing Director at UBS AG, holding various senior positions with responsibilities including managing the mortgage repurchase liability risk related to over $100 billion of RMBS and whole loans issued and/or sold by UBS.
+Additionally, Mr. Greenberg was Co-Head of Trading within the SNB StabFund, including managing $40 billion of legacy RMBS, ABS, and CMBS.
+Prior to joining UBS, Mr. Greenberg was a Managing Director at Natixis NA, where he co-managed portfolios of RMBS and Agency mortgage servicing rights.
 Mr. Greenberg holds a B.S. degree in physics from the Massachusetts Institute of Technology, and M.S. and Ph.D. degrees in theoretical nuclear physics from the University of Washington.

 W. Reid Sanders